mholyk8/mholyk8/README.md

 ## Hi there 👋

-My name is Matt, and I am a recent graduate of the Computer Engineering program at the Northern Alberta Institute of Technology.
+My name is Matt, and I am a recent graduate of the Computer Engineering Technology program at the Northern Alberta Institute of Technology.
 I thoroughly enjoyed everything the program had to offer and am excited to take the first step in my new career.

     🔭 I am currently seeking job opportunities in software development.